Metrorrey Line 5

-Metrorrey Line 5 is one of the three Metrorrey rapid transit lines currently under construction of that will connect the south of Monterrey with the center of Monterrey.
-The system shall be an Autonomous Rail Rapid Transit (ART) line, that is that it will use electric transport vehicle without rails or catenary and virtual semi-automatic guidance.
-Each vehicle will have a capacity of 300 passengers.
-It will have an extension of approximately 10.6 kilometers.
-It will connect with lines 4 and 6 at the Hospital de Ginecología station, connected to line 3 at the Santa Lucía station (in front of the High Specialty Medical Unit No. 23 of the Mexican Social Security Institute).
+Metrorrey Line 5 was a proposed Metrorrey rapid transit line that would have connected the south of Monterrey with the center of Monterrey.
+The system was designed to be an Autonomous Rapid Transit (ART) line without rails or catenary and virtual semi-automatic guidance.
+Each vehicle would have a capacity of 300 passengers.
+It would have been an extension of approximately 10.6 kilometers.
+It would have connected with lines 4 and 6 at the Hospital de Ginecología station, connected to line 3 at the Santa Lucía station (in front of the High Specialty Medical Unit No. 23 of the Mexican Social Security Institute).

 On 29 April 2022, the Government of the State of Nuevo León launched an international public tender for the construction of the line.
 Construction work is expected to begin in November 2024 and end on August 31, 2027, according to the secretary of mobility, Hernán Villarreal.
 Line 5 will have elevated, surface and hybrid sections.
+On 19 November 2024, the State Secretary of Mobility officially announced the cancellation of the line's construction.
+Authorities reported that the decision was made due to opposition from residents of neighborhoods in southern Monterrey.